lhwright13/BetterBooks/core/auth/README.md

-# Core Authentication Module for BetterBooks
+# Core Authentication Module for EchoWright

-This module provides JWT-based authentication and authorization for the BetterBooks audiobook platform.
-It includes user registration, login, role-based access control (RBAC), and session management.
+This module provides comprehensive authentication and authorization for the EchoWright audiobook platform.
+It supports JWT-based authentication, OAuth 2.0 (Google, Apple), email verification, and role-based access control (RBAC).

 ## 🏗️ Architecture